Kipre/EUDemographyCleaner/internship/siaas/README.md

 ### Inputs

-1 csv file with the trajectories of the system and each column corresponding to a variable.
+1 csv file with the trajectories of the system and each column corresponding to a variable labaled as `trajectories`.
 For example if the system is a Lorenz oscillator and it has 3 variables then the csv should be like:

 |            x |            y |         z |